Macbucheron1/0xECE-WebSite/README.md

 # 0xECE Web Tech Project

-This is the repository for the Web tech course at ECE Paris.
-It contains the Client side in which you can basically find all of the project.
-There is also Api file containing the lab we have done in class.
+This is the repository for the 0xECE WebSite, we made it as part of the Web Tech course at ECE Paris.
+The project was to build a website that allows users to create an account, login, and post messages.
+The website is built using Node.js, Express, and MongoDB.

 Here are the steps to contribute to the project: